NickHarvey2/obsidian-auto-text-replace/README.md

 # Auto Text Replace

-This is a simple plugin that allows you to define a set if text replacements that will be made dynamically as you type
+This is a simple plugin that allows you to define a set of text replacements that will be made dynamically as you type

 Some example usages
 - Replace abbrevations with full words